microsoft/Phi-3CookBook/md/02.QuickStart/Huggingface_QuickStart.md

 *You can see if this result is consistent with the result in your mind*

-## **4. Using Phi-3 in Hugging face Chat**
+## **4. Using Phi-3 in Hugging Face Chat**

-Hugging face chat provides related experience.
+Hugging Face chat provides related experience.
 Enter https://aka.ms/try-phi3-hf-chat in your browser to experience it.

 ![Hg_Chat](../../imgs/02/Huggingface/Hg_Chat.png)